redis/redis-om-node/README.md

 #### Pagination

-It's possible that you have a *lot* of albums, I know I do.
+It's possible that you have a *lot* of albums; I know I do.
 In that case, you can page through the results.
 Just pass in the zero-based offset and the number of results you want:

 ```javascript
 let offset = 100